HankuiWang/AgenticEcon0.1/README.md

 # Agentic Econ Lab v0.1
-An AI-Powered Labartory for Economics Research with Agentic Workflows
+An AI-Powered Laboratory for Economics Research with Agentic Workflows

 We are excited to announce that the release is coming soon!
 Stay tuned for more updates.